Ministry of Defence (Somaliland)

-The current Minister of Defence is Abdiqani Mohamoud Aateye.
+The current Minister of Defence is Dr Rooble Abdi Elmi.

 History

 In 1914, the Somaliland Camel Corps was formed in the British Somaliland protectorate and saw service before, during, and after the Italian invasion of the territory during World War II.

 Army

 Personnel

 The sub of Somaliland army İn Somaliland has long operated without a formal rank structure.
-However, in December 2012, Somaliland defense ministry announced that a chain of command had been developed and would be implemented by January 2013.
+However, in December 2012, Somaliland defence ministry announced that a chain of command had been developed and would be implemented by January 2013.